 Language requirements and support during the mobility

 In late 2015, VUM started implementing a new Internationalization strategy.
 The strategy envisages the introduction of new activities related to English language teaching and training.
 VUM stimulates the intensive English language teaching with the aim of improving its students’ global competences.
-All full-time students willing to participate in mobility as well as all present Erasmus+ incoming students at VUM can enroll in English language courses offered during the academic year Monday to Friday at 3:30 pm and taught by VUM faculty.
+All full-time students willing to participate in mobility as well as all present Erasmus+ incoming students at VUM can enrol in English language courses offered during the academic year Monday to Friday at 3:30 pm and taught by VUM faculty.
 Attendance is free of charge for all VUM students (full-time and Erasmus+ students).
-In case students intend to study at an institution where the language of instruction is French, German or Spanish, they can receive additional support and assistance by VUM faculty via one-to-one consultations.
+In case students intend to study at an institution where the language of instruction is French, German or Spanish, they can receive additional support and assistance from VUM faculty via one-to-one consultations.

 Academic calendar for 2017/2018

 1st Semester: 26th September 2017 –26th January 2018